Carton22/AppleVisionPro_CompositeView_Capture/README.md

 5. Make sure the Developer Capture Tool is the main current task in you Macbook.
 This can be done easily by clicking on the developer tool window.

+6. Click the Capture screenshot button (the camera icon button)

-6. Click the key "A" on your keyboard manually.
+7. Click the key "A" on your keyboard manually.
 (PS: this step can be replaced by a websocket message control or other advanced tricks later).

-7. After 3 seconds, the script will simulate a click event and click the space key.
+8. After 3 seconds, the script will simulate a click event and click the space key.

-8. Then the developer capture tool will capture the current composite view in AVP and save to the `\Desktop` folder.
+9. Then the developer capture tool will capture the current composite view in AVP and save to the `\Desktop` folder.

-9. Take this image for any processing (inference on your MacBook or send to other servers)
+10. Take this image for any processing (inference on your MacBook or send to other servers)

 ### Features